Translated by machine translator

 For example, the Treaty stipulates that the service provider "has the right to amend and supplement standard terms and price lists, including: . introduce new charges and charges notified to the Customer (…) on the website: (…) at least 30 days in advance.
 Information on amendments and additions may also be obtained from (…) customer service (…) and authorised representatives'.

-12) the contract contains a clause allowing the manufacturer, seller or service provider to retain the amount paid by the consumer if the consumer withdraws from the contract but does not provide the consumer with the same option, namely to receive an equivalent amount if the manufacturer, seller or service provider withdraws from the contract. .
-In accordance with Paragraph 6, Paragraph three, Clause 10 of the PTAL, such a provision shall be considered unfair.
+12) the contract contains a clause allowing the manufacturer, seller or service provider to retain the amount paid by the consumer if the consumer withdraws from the contract but does not provide the consumer with the same option, namely to receive an equivalent amount if the manufacturer, seller or service provider withdraws from the contract.
+In accordance with Paragraph 6, Paragraph three, Clause 10 of the CRP Law, such a provision shall be considered unfair.

-For example, the Treaty stipulates that “subscribers MUST pay the subscription fee for cable services by no less than one month forward until the 1.dat of the following month.”
-On the other hand, according to clause 4.5 of the Treaty: “upon termination of the contract at the initiative of THE SUBSCRIBER, the connection fee and the subscription fee paid forward shall not be returned to the SUBSCRIBER”.
+On the other hand, according to clause 4.5 of the Treaty: "upon termination of the contract at the initiative of THE SUBSCRIBER, the connection fee and the subscription fee paid forward shall not be returned to the SUBSCRIBER".

 13) provisions included in the contract stipulate that the service provider refuses to answer for any losses caused to the consumer as a result of the provision or non-provision of the service, as well as for expenses and losses incurred by the consumer as a result of the direct or indirect use of the particular service by the consumer.